vickkiee/7segmentdisplay/README.md

-## 4 Digit 7 Segment Dispplay for PIC16F876A C Code on Proteus ISIS
+## 4 Digit 7 Segment Display for PIC16F876A C Code on Proteus ISIS
 Description of code available at:

 https://youtu.be/cLfMEfgnZRo